 2. Low-Carb Diets

-If you’re looking for how to lose weight fast in two weeks or so, but don’t want to fully go keto, then a low carb diet is a good option.
+If you’re looking for how to lose weight fast in a week, but don’t want to fully go keto, then a low-carb diet is a good option.
 A low-carb diet is a diet that limits carbohydrate foods — such as foods with added sugar, grains, starchy vegetables and fruit — and emphasizes foods high in protein and fat.

 There are various types of low carb diets in existence, one of which is a high-protein diet.
 Low-carb diets tend to be either very high in fat or high in protein.
 If you choose to follow a high-protein diet, which is what the Atkins Diet could be considered, your diet will be roughly distributed as 30 to 35 percent calories from protein, 20 percent or less from carbohydrates, and about 45 to 50 percent from fat.
 With every meal you’ll want to incorporate 1–2 palm-sized portions of protein, such as fish or meat.